KannonZenetism/zenetism-field-physics/structural-physics/SP12-structural-diagnostics-and-field-forensics.md

 **C₃ (Temporal / Sequential Coherence):** Reads whether a system's claimed temporal sequence is structurally consistent — whether its developmental history matches its current configuration.
 Detects timeline fabrication and retroactive attribution.

-**C₅ (Holonic / Scalar):** Reads whether a part authentically reflects the whole, or whether partial reproduction creates a misleading impression of completeness.
+**C₅ (Scalar / Part-Whole Fidelity):** Reads whether a part authentically reflects the whole, or whether partial reproduction creates a misleading impression of completeness.
 Detects systems that appropriate fragments while presenting them as total architectures.

 **C₁₀ (Morphogenetic / Formweave):** Reads whether form corresponds to archetypal template, or whether form has been reproduced without structural fidelity.
 Detects configurations where structural appearance has been replicated without the generative process that produced the original.